Political Science Undergraduate Council

 Kait Davies (Community Building)

-I’m a first year Bruin from Agoura Hills, California studying Political Science and History.
-I feel extremely grateful to be here at UCLA and am doing my best to make the most of my four years here!
-I’m still contemplating what field of law I will go into; but, I want to ensure whatever field I enter it’s one that can help other people.
-Outside of the Political Science Undergraduate Council, I am a self proclaimed trader joe’s snack enthusiast, enjoy yoga, Formula One, and a concert girl!
+Hi everyone!
+I’m Kait, a second year Bruin from Westlake Village, California.
+I feel extremely grateful to be here at UCLA and am studying Political Science, Public Affairs and History.
+I’m still contemplating what I do postgrad; but, I want to ensure whatever field I enter it’s one that can help other people.
+Outside of the Political Science Undergraduate Council, I am a self proclaimed trader joe’s snack enthusiast, enjoy yoga, Formula One, and love live music!
+Let’s have a great year Bruins!

 Amanda Nguyen (Community Building)

-I am a third-year Political Science major with a minor in Public Affairs and Global Studies.
-I chose to major in political science because of the universality of what I have learned in previous government-related classes which is directly related to my pursuit of a career in civil rights or immigration law.
+I am a fourth year Political Science major with a minor in Public Affairs and Global Studies.
+I chose to major in political science because of the applicability of what I learned in previous government-related classes which has inspired me to pursue public interest law.
 In my free time, I enjoy going on runs, reading thrillers and romance books, and listening to Taylor Swift at any time of day.
-I look forward to working with my fellow polisci majors and I can’t wait to see where the year takes us!
+I look forward to working with my fellow polisci majors and I can’t wait to make the most of my last year at UCLA!

 Cecilia Choy (Director of Scholarly Engagement)